ItzJonzey/QB-Inventory-CSS-edit/README.md

 # Studio-PLAYERS
 · Here is our CSS reedit of QB-Core's inventory.
-It is customized for our server.
+It is customized for our server.<br>
-· Also it is translated into Czech  (Czech is in older commits) · Now it is default qb-inv with CSS edit
+· Also it is translated into Czech  (Czech is in older commits).<br>
+· Now it is default qb-inv with CSS edit.<br>

 # qb-inventory
 ### License